ARTICLE

 Building with CMake on Windows

 1.)
-You can download Refinitiv Real-time SDK C/C++ from developer portal.
-Then unpack RTSDK package to directory of your choice.
+You can download Real-time SDK C/C++ and Real-Time-SDK.binarypack from developer portal.
+Then unpack RTSDK packages to directory of your choice.
 Note that in this article, we install the RTSDK in folder "C:\dev\RTSDK", the path will be sourceDir in the next step.

 2.)
 Open a command window: on the Windows menu, in Search programs and files, type cmd and press ENTER.